Truck Campers – It’s Road Trip Time

 Sandwich to Provincetown on Rt 6A,

-the Old King’s Highway
+The Old King’s Highway

 New Hampshire